NuGet/Home/designs/DotNet-Sources-Support.md

 dotnet vstest
 dotnet store

 ### Usage: dotnet nuget list source[s] [options]
 Q: should list accept "source and sources" as synonyms?
+Anand: yes. (and do it for each command...???)
+Nikolche: only source
+Anand: if somebody does "sources" -- > give them a good error?

+THIS IS CURRENT BEHAVIOR:
+  PS C:\temp\dotnetSources> dotnet nuget sources add Specify --help for a list of available options and commands.
+  error: Unrecognized command or argument 'sources' Available commands are ...

 Options:

  -f|--format Applies to the list action.
 Accepts two values: Detailed (the default) and Short.

+ TODO: short is broken.

  -c|--configfile  The NuGet configuration file.
 If specified, only the settings from this file will be used.
 If not specified, the hierarchy of configuration files from the current directory will be used.
 To learn more about NuGet configuration go to https://docs.microsoft.com/en-us/nuget/consume-packages/configuring-nuget-behavior.